 Without further adieu, here are our picks for the best webinar platforms.

-Hands down, WebinarJam is one of the best platforms in the biz.
+Hands down, WebinarJam is one of the best webinar hosting platforms in the biz.

 The recently re-launched platform earns major points for its simplicity of use (and low price-point).